Should I request an embargo for my dissertation?

 The Graduate School allows two types of embargoes:

-Only the citation and abstract will appear in DigitalGeorgetown and ProQuest.
-The full text will not be available to anyone.
+The citation and abstract will appear in DigitalGeorgetown and ProQuest.
+The full text of your dissertation, doctoral project, or thesis will not be available to anyone.
 This most restrictive option could be requested for a patent pending application and must be supported by a letter from your mentor or Director of Graduate Studies.

 How do I request an embargo?